yuanqing/create-figma-plugin/docs/utilities.md

 #### *Return type*

+Returns an array of plain objects.

 ```
 Array<{
   [key: string]: any;
 }>
 ```

 ## Settings

 ### loadSettingsAsync(defaultSettings)

 Loads your plugin’s `settings` (stored locally on the user’s computer).
 Values in `settings` default to an optional `defaultSettings` object.

 #### *Parameters*